 Kodi is an incredible media tool that offers tons of features and supports hundreds of addons and dozens of builds.
 I haven’t seen many media players as versatile and as involved as Kodi.
 However, Kodi is not the most user-friendly application and requires a bit of a learning curve to get used to.
 It could even be a little overwhelming for some users.

 Thankfully, Kodi is not the only media service.
 There are many more and some are even much easier to use.
 You can use them as Kodi alternatives.
 In fact, it would be a good idea to use them alongside Kodi.
-You will have plenty to stream while you get the hang of Kodi app.
+You will have plenty to stream while you get the hang of the Kodi app.

 Best Kodi Alternatives

 Let’s take a look at some of the best Kodi alternatives.

 Stremio shares some similarities with Kodi.
 This qualifies it as one of the best alternatives of Kodi.
-For the starters, Stremio is also a cross-platform media service that lets you stream movies, shows, live TV and more.
+For starters, Stremio is also a cross-platform media service that lets you stream movies, shows, live TV, and more.
 It is through the official channels on many devices and on the others, it can be easily sideloaded.